Skip to content

 Connecting the pieces: your sovereign wealth system

 These aren’t isolated tactics; they’re one system.
-A sane default allocation looks like: 60–70% foundation (self-custodied Bitcoin and physical allocated gold — built for durability, not yield); 20–30% yield in audited DeFi (Aave stablecoin lending, Curve pools, chosen for liquidity over headline APY); 5–10% speculation treated as money already spent; tax efficiency structured across the whole stack; and operational security — air-gapped signing, split seed phrase, no keys online, every protocol audited before funding — wrapping all of it.
+One illustrative shape — not a recommendation, not backed by any published research, and not calibrated to your situation — looks like: 60–70% foundation (self-custodied Bitcoin and physical allocated gold — built for durability, not yield); 20–30% yield in audited DeFi (Aave stablecoin lending, Curve pools, chosen for liquidity over headline APY); 5–10% speculation treated as money already spent; tax efficiency structured across the whole stack; and operational security — air-gapped signing, split seed phrase, no keys online, every protocol audited before funding — wrapping all of it.
+Percentages like these are a starting point for your own thinking, not a target to copy.

 Frequently asked questions